nystudio107/craft-scripts/README.md

 For asset backups, a sub-directory `REMOTE_DB_NAME/assets` inside the `REMOTE_BACKUPS_PATH` directory is used for the asset backups.

+Because `rsync` is used for these backups, you can put a `.rsync-filter` in any directory to define files/folders to ignore.
+[More info](http://serverfault.com/questions/414358/rsync-filter-file-rules-for-subpath)

 See [Mitigating Disaster via Website Backups](https://nystudio107.com/blog/mitigating-disaster-via-website-backups) for a detailed writeup.

 ### sync_backups_to_s3.sh